 Other assets consist of advances to cross-cultural workers in the field and due upon completion of term services, prepaid insurance and rent.
-At May 31, 2023 and 2022, management has determined that no allowance for uncollectible accounts is deemed necessary.
+Advances to cross-cultural workers are continuously monitored and an allowance for credit losses is considered based on historical experience, current and expected economic conditions, and other specific economic factors.
+At May 31, 2024 and 2023, management has determined that there was no need for an allowance for credit losses as it relates to advances to cross-cultural workers.